instasent/instasent-php-lib/README.md

 ### Send an SMS

-You can check 'examples/send-sms.php' file.
+You can check 'examples/send-sms.php' or 'examples/send-sms-unicode.php' file.

 #### Composer way